daveho/EasySandbox/README.md

 EasySandbox is not intended to be used for multithreaded programs.
-SECCOMP will surely kill any process that attempts to create an additional thread, since creating a thread would require a call to the `clone` system call, which isn't allowed by SECCOMP.
+SECCOMP will surely kill any process that attempts to create an additional thread, since creating a thread would require an invocation of the `clone` system call, which isn't allowed by SECCOMP.

 EasySandbox is designed to work with glibc, and may or may not